-While backwashing will help restore the efficiency of your DE filters, it will also wash away most of the DE powder.
+While it helps to restore the efficiency of your DE filters, it also washes away most of the DE powder.
 Therefore, you have to add more powder after backwashing, and it is essential to know how much you will need to plan in advance.

 Remember that adding too much DE powder can break down the filter, while too little means it will not effectively clean your pool water.

 The frequency of backwashing your DE filter depends on how you use the pool.
-Heavy usage swimming pools require more frequent backwashing as contaminants accumulate in the filter within a shorter time.
+Heavy usage swimming pools require it more frequently as contaminants accumulate in the filter within a shorter time.

 That said, most filters will require backwashing at least once every 1 to 3 months.
 A good way to tell when to backwash your filter is by checking your pressure gauge.
 If the pressure increases by a few PSI, you need to backwash the filter as it means water is not flowing smoothly through the filters.

 There are some other special instances when you might need to backwash your DE filters.
 Key among them is when dealing with an algae bloom as a lot of it is trapped on the filters.
 Also, make sure you backwash after inclement weather, such as rainstorms, as they often add high amounts of dirt and debris to the pool water.

 How Much DE to Add to Pool Filter After the Backwashing?
 How to Determine the Exact Amount?

 The amount of DE you have to add after backwashing depends on what you will lose as you wash out the filters.
 However, it is not always easy to calculate how much the filter loses as you would have to remove the filters and measure the amount of powder still on the grids.